Heroic-Games-Launcher/known-fixes/README.md

 The value of the `runInPrefix` property is an array of strings with the paths of executables to install in the prefix, relative to the game's install folder.

+The value of the `envVariables` property is an object with env variable names as the keys and env variables values as the values.

-Both `winetricks` and `runInPrefix` properties are optional, but at least one of them should be defined for a file to be useful.
+All properties are optional, but at least one of above should be defined for a file to be useful.

 Optional (but encouraged) `"notes"` property can be used to add notes about what each Winetricks package is fixing.
 This is useful so in the future we can check if a package is still needed.
 We could eventually show that information to the user inside Heroic for transparency of what we are installing and why.